jacekkopecky/book-list/README.md

    - swipe book to change status or to edit
    - swipe between author and series view
 * desktop interface with more columns of lists
-* add dark mode (see https://material-ui.com/customization/palette/#dark-mode )
+* add dark mode? (see https://material-ui.com/customization/palette/#dark-mode )
-* show books that are in the bin, empty bin
+* show books that are in the bin (sort by when binned? show when?), allow recovering, empty bin
 * after save could go forward not back in history (see todo in BookEdit.tsx)
 * top-level menu, about, version
 * instead of whole-screen "saving", "adding", "deleting" these should be just a spinner over the "save" or "delete" button
+* ci/cd deployment of server? (then fix notes below)

 * resolved:
    - problem: books listed by author are not listed in order they should be read